A physical model for efficient ranking in networks: Materials and methods

 \subsection{Performance measures for edge prediction}

-In the multigraph case, we define the accuracy of an edge prediction as the extent to which $P_{ij}$ is a good estimate of the fraction of interactions between $i$ and $j$ that point from $i$ to $j$.
-If this prediction were perfect, we would have $A_{ij} = \bar{A}_{ij} P_{ij}$ where $\bar{A}_{ij} = A_{ij}+A_{ji}$.
+For multigraphs, we define the accuracy of probabilistic edge prediction as the extent to which $P_{ij}$ is a good estimate of the fraction of interactions between $i$ and $j$ that point from $i$ to $j$, given that there are any edges to predict at all, i.e., assuming $\bar{A}_{ij} =A_{ij} + A_{ji}>0$.
+If this prediction were perfect, we would have $A_{ij} = \bar{A}_{ij} P_{ij}$.
 We define $\eps_A$ as $1$ minus the sum of the absolute values of the difference between $A_{ij}$ and this estimate,